 (3)(A) On timely motion, the court for which a subpoena was issued shall quash or modify the subpoena if it

 (i) fails to allow a reasonable time for compliance;

-(iii) requires disclosure of privileged or other protected matter and no exception or waiver applies; or
+(iii) requires disclosure of privileged or other protected matter, no exception or waiver applies; or

 (iv) subjects a person to undue burden.

 (i) requires disclosure of a trade secret or other confidential research, development, or commercial information, or